MicrosoftDocs/nav-content/dynamics-nav-app/across-how-use-financials-data-source-powerbi.md

    > [!NOTE]
 >    Once you have successfully connected to [!INCLUDE[d365fin](includes/d365fin_md.md)], you will not be prompted again for the OData URL, username, or password.

 Once the data is loaded it will appear in the right navigation on the page.
-At this point, you have successfully connected to your Dynamics 365 data and are ready to begin building your Power BI report.
+At this point, you have successfully connected to your Dynamics NAV data and are ready to begin building your Power BI report.
 For more information, see the [Power BI documentation](https://powerbi.microsoft.com/documentation/powerbi-landing-page/).

 ## See Also
 [Business Intelligence](bi.md)